batteries76/gentech-2019/term02/extra-discrete-maths.md

 </pre>
 which is: ```151```

-Let's try one more example: Let's say that we are given this version:
+Let's try one more example.
+Let's say that we are given this version:

 Our set is:
 <pre>